artakhak/JsonQL/docs/_build/html/_sources/QueryingJsonFiles/ResultAsCSharpObject/NullableValueSupport/NullableSyntaxInQueryResultType/index.rst.txt

              new JsonTextData("Employees",
                  this.LoadExampleJsonFile("Employees.json")),
              convertedValueNullability: [
                  // The result of type "IEmployee?[]" cannot be null.
-Ann error will be reported if the value is null false,
+An error will be reported if the value is null false,
                  // "IEmployee" items in list "IEmployee?[]" can be null. true]);